Félix Verdejo: Personal life

-Verdejo was born in San Juan, Puerto Rico and has two brothers and two sisters.
+Verdejo was born in San Juan, Puerto Rico, and has two brothers and two sisters.
 Verdejo, the only boxer in the family, started boxing when he was nine years old.

 On August 7, 2016, Verdejo was involved in a motorcycle accident while traveling from Fajardo to Carolina, Puerto Rico.
 At first listed in critical condition, he recuperated quickly at a local hospital.
 He was with a companion, who was uninjured.
 He suffered a head injury and small lacerations.
-Verdejo was released from hospital on August 19.
+Verdejo was released from the hospital on August 19.

 Murder charges

 On April 30, 2021, Verdejo was named by police as a person of interest in the disappearance of a 27-year-old pregnant woman, Keishla Rodríguez.
 Rodriguez's family said that she was pregnant with Verdejo's child.
-On May 2, he turned himself in to police and appeared in court via video link, pleading not guilty on May 11.
-It was revealed on January 31 that Verdejo would not be facing the death penalty.
+Her body was found on the San José Lagoon the next day.
+On May 2, Verdejo turned himself in to police and appeared in court via video link, pleading not guilty on May 11.
+It was revealed on January 31, 2022, that Verdejo would not be facing the death penalty.

+On July 28, 2023, and after more than 25 hours of deliberation, a jury found Verdejo guilty in the kidnapping and killing of his pregnant mistress, as well as the killing of an unborn child.
+The jury could not reach unanimous verdicts on the other two charges against Verdejo, which included carjacking resulting in the death of a person, as well as possession and use of a firearm while committing a violent act.
+On November 3, 2023, Verdejo was sentenced to life in prison.